Jeremy Johnson (baseball)

-Jeremy M. Johnson (born July 19, 1982 in Concord, North Carolina) is a professional baseball pitcher.
-Johnson previously spent ten years in the minor league organizations of the Detroit Tigers and Houston Astros.
+Jeremy M. Johnson (born July 19, 1982) is an American former professional baseball pitcher.
+Johnson spent ten years in the minor league organizations of the Detroit Tigers and Houston Astros.

 Johnson graduated from Mooresville High School in Mooresville, North Carolina in 2000.
 As a high school baseball player he was named an honorable mention on the 2000 USA Today All-USA high school baseball team.
 Johnson entered the amateur draft and was selected by the Detroit Tigers in the 11th round.
 Johnson reported to the Rookie-level Gulf Coast Tigers, where he went 3-1 with an ERA of 4.15.
 Toward the end of the season, the Tigers promoted Johnson to the Single-A Oneonta Tigers in the New York–Penn League, where he went 0-1 with a 2.89 ERA.

 Johnson opened the 2001 season with Oneonta, where he went 7-1 in twelve starts with a 3.42 ERA before being promoted to the Single-A West Michigan Whitecaps in late August.
 Johnson finished out the Whitecaps season, going 1-1; he also played a few games for the Single-A Lakeland Flying Tigers.
 Johnson returned to the Whitecaps for the 2002 season, and posted a 4.26 ERA before being promoted (again) to Lakeland and then, later in the season, the Double-A Erie SeaWolves.
 At Erie, Johnson went 6-1 with a 3.88 ERA; opening there in the 2003 season he was off to a strong start before being sidelined by a shoulder injury.

 Johnson spent a shortened 2004 season back at Lakeland, where he went 3-6 with an ERA of 4.67.
 His highlight performance occurred on July 30, when he threw six shutout innings in a 9-1 victory over the St. Lucie Mets.
 Over 2005 and 2006, Johnson continued to alternate between Lakeland and Erie, with mixed results.
 In 2007, he finally reached the Triple-A Toledo Mud Hens, going 3-3 with an ERA of 3.44 in 39 appearances; for the first time mostly in a relief role.
 He became a free agent at the end of the 2008 season and signed a minor league contract with the Houston Astros.

 Johnson spent the first half of the 2009 season with the Triple-A Round Rock Express, where he was 5-8 with a 3.51 ERA.
 Johnson both started (13 starts) and worked out of the bullpen (8 appearances).
 He signed with LG Twins in South Korea on July 21, 2009.

-Jeremy Johnson is currently signed with the Houston Astros AA affiliate Corpus Christy Hooks as part of the starting pitcher rotation for the 2010 season.
+Johnson signed with the Houston Astros AA affiliate Corpus Christi Hooks as part of the starting rotation for the 2010 season.